chelseaRickman/hp-trivia-maze/README.md

 - Navigate to the executable file: hp-trivia-maze-master/HPTriviaMaze/bin/Debug/HPTriviaMaze.exe
 - Double-click the HPTriviaMaze.exe file and the program will start.
 - Select "About" from the menu bar for more detailed instructions for playing the game

-Non-Windows:

-This program cannot be run from a non-Windows machine, so I have provided a video demonstration of the program
-- Navigate to the repo here: https://github.com/chelseaRickman/hp-trivia-maze
-- Click the hp_trivia_maze_demo video file
-- A video demonstration of the program will play

 ## What I Learned